informalsystems/hermes/relayer-cli/relayer_operation_instructions.md

 ### Relayer loop:

-Client, connection, channel handshake and packet relaying can pe done from the relayer loop
+Client, connection, channel handshake and packet relaying can pe done from the relayer `v0` loop.

 - start the relayer, the relayer should create the clients, and do the handshake for the connection and channel.
-Once that is done it will sit in a loop, listening for events
+Once that is done, it will sit in a loop, listening for events:

     ```shell script
-    rrly -c loop_config.toml v-0
+    rrly -c loop_config.toml start
     ```

-- use the CLI to send 2 packets to ibc0 chain:
+- in a separate terminal, use the CLI to send 2 packets to ibc0 chain:

     ```shell script
     rrly -c loop_config.toml tx raw packet-send ibc-0 ibc-1 transfer channel-0 9999 1000 -n 2